 What is the Acceptable pH Range for Reef Aquaria?

 You should be aiming for around 8.3 on the PH scale as the optimum conditions for your tank.
 However, the majority of guides say that, for a saltwater tank, the ideal PH range is somewhere between 7.6 and 8.4.
 However, as we explained before if you want a more accurate level to aim for, simply research what the fish are living in the tank likes.
 If the vast majority of them prefer rate of acidity of 8.2, then aim for 8.2.
 Just ensure that the levels at least fall within the preferred range of every single fish living within the aquarium.

 Carbon Dioxide and pH

 When it comes to marine aquariums, the PH levels are directly linked to the amount of carbon dioxide in the water.
 If the water in the tank is in equilibrium with the natural air, then the carbonate alkalinity determines the PH levels.
-Therefore, the higher the alkalinity value, the higher the PH levels.
+Therefore, the higher the alkalinity value, the higher the rate of acidity.
 The more carbon dioxide there is in and around the water, the lower the PH levels will remain.
-90% of PH level issues are caused by CO2 levels, so this should always be your first port of call when looking to raise that PH.
+90% of rate of acidity issues are caused by CO2 levels, so this should always be your first port of call when looking to raise that PH.

 ThePets is an informational website that features articles written by qualified veterinarians and professional writers.
 You can learn more about our editorial process.
 When selecting food for your pet, use Pet Food Finder, and search for the clinic to treat your pet using Vet Clinics Locator.